-C. Compatibility of the proposed use with the area, pursuant to Administrative Policy 3;

-The land use in the surrounding area is single-family residential and single-family mobile homes.
-There are no industrial uses and commercial uses are limited as described above.

-D. Impact upon Level of Service (LOS) standards for roads, potable water service, sanitary sewer service and solid waste disposal.
+- C. Compatibility of the proposed use with the area, pursuant to Administrative Policy 3; - The land use in the surrounding area is single-family residential and single-family mobile homes.
+There are no industrial uses and commercial uses are limited to the adjacent convenience store. - D. Impact upon Level of Service (LOS) standards for roads, potable water service, sanitary sewer service and solid waste disposal.

-The preliminary concurrency analysis did not indicate that the current use of the property, established prior to 1981, has the potential to cause a deficiency in the transportation adopted level of service.
+The preliminary concurrency analysis did not indicate that the current use of the property has the potential to cause a deficiency in the transportation adopted level of service.
 In the event, that a different commercial use is established on the property, a new concurrency analysis will be required.